Russ716/russ-buses-client/README.md

-# Honey Rae's Repairs
+# Russ's Buses Rentals

-This is the client application for Honey Rae's Repairs, a small business that perform tech repairs and service for the local community.
+This is the client application for Russ's Buses Rentals: a website to rent party buses, adventure RVs and driven road trip buses.

-People can create an account and submit service ticket that contains a brief description of the issue, and then mark whether it is an emergency or not.
-Emergencies get prioritized by the Honey Rae's staff.
+People can create an account and submit reservation requests that contains preferred dates, and which bus appeals to them.
+Bus owners can then approve or deny the reservation, to create a rental.

-Employees can also create an account and are able to view all of the tickets submitted by customers.
-An employee can claim a ticket when work begins, and then mark when the job is complete.
+Owners can view all their vehicles, and track how many times they've been rented, and all users can see how many miles they've traveled in a rental.

 ## Technology Behind This Project